 Questions to ask an agent.

-Reviewing the contract.
+Reviewing the agreement.

-Preparing to purchase or offer.
+Preparing to buy or offer.

-How much will an agent expense you?
+Just how much will an agent cost you?

 How to Vet Property Agents

 For newbie homebuyers, a realty agent can typically assist you evaluate different mortgage programs.
 You can utilize her as a well-informed sounding board to talk through your monetary issues and requires before you look for preapproval for a loan.
 Your agent can then help narrow the search for best-fit houses within your budget.